YS8610/matcha_express_react/README.md

 ## Frontend TODO

-- All pages to be inspired by tinder.
+- All pages to be inspired by tinder, to change red to green theme though.
+- Currently tailwindcss syntax using version 3, need to switch to version 4.